mrbusche/backseatfan.com/_posts/2010-07-13-george-steinbrenner-dies-from-a-massive-heart-attack.md

   </p>

   <p>
-    It's hard to sum up George Steinbrenner is just one line, but if I had to choose one of his quotes, &#8220;Winning is the most important thing in my life, after breathing.
-Breathing first, winning next,&#8221; is his best quote.
+    It's hard to sum up George Steinbrenner is just one line, but if I had to choose one of his quotes, "Winning is the most important thing in my life, after breathing.
+Breathing first, winning next," is his best quote.
   </p>

   <p>